Coming Homestead

 Raised Bed Garden

 Growing anything on a new property requires a lot of research and attention specifically relating to wind, drainage, soil make-up/health, sun patterns, and more!
 We took a LOT of notes last season and decided to have some trees removed to the West of the gardens as they were providing too much shade on the raised beds.
 This largely impacted last years harvest so we knew we had to have them removed as soon as possible.
 We hate to cut down trees, truly, but it was and is necessary to have sufficient sunlight for our garden so down they went!
-We arranged for the tree company to leave the cut trees on the property, which not only saved us a considerable amount of money in the removal cost but it also provided us with a large amount of firewood for next season!
+We arranged for the tree company to leave the cut trees on the property, which not only saved us a considerable amount of money in the cost of removal but also provided us with a large amount of firewood for next season!
 Waste not!

 You can follow our progress on these beds by clicking here.